Waste Not

 Carrots

-Carrots are delicous eaten raw or cooked, and their slightly sweet flavour means they also work well in puddings and cakes.
+Carrots are delicious eaten raw or cooked, and their slightly sweet flavour means they also work well in puddings and cakes.
 Wash your carrots well but don’t worry about peeling them – there are plenty of nutrients in the skins.

 Store it: Unlike many vegetables, carrots can be stored in plastic and should be kept in the fridge where they should last at least a week.
 Don’t eat black carrots but limp carrots are fine to eat and still delicious in soups or dips!